KevinSchulcz/VideoPlayer/README.md

 # VideoPlayer

 A C program that displays a video file at a specified frame rate in a simple window.
+The program uses GTK4, FFmpeg and multi-threading to smoothly play the video on-screen.

 ## Demo